-Improve quality by keeping your product vision, development, and bug tracking in one platform designed for team autonomy and alignment through collaboration rather than centralization
+Improve quality by keeping your product vision, development, and bug tracking in one platform designed for team autonomy and alignment.

 In any software product, there are two types of quality: intrinsic quality and extrinsic quality.